madzera/madzera-env/README.md

 In practical terms, when I am developing some stuff, I just do anything inside of VSCode, as it run under Remote WSL, with a customized Oh My Zsh Integrated terminal and for every development tools I just need of the vast plugins world that VSCode has to offer.
 In case I need a database, cache system, building tools, etc, I just use Docker.

-“*My goal is to install the minimum stuffs as possible.*”
+“*My goal is install the minimum stuffs as possible.*”

 ## WSL